Martin-Rudolph/cuDebye/README.md

 **Second Number (Block Size)**
 The maximum block size (which can be used) is the square root of maximum threads per block, in our example it is 32.
 Furthermore, it is a advantage but not a condition that the numper of threads per block is a multiple of 2 (binary system) and 32 (threads per warp).
-It is also an advantage if then numer of threads is not the maxiumum.
+It is also an advantage if then numer of threads is not at maximum.

+**Third Number (Grid Size)**
+The maximum

 First I recommend to run this program
 The maximum size of threads per block and blocks per grids depends on your _Cuda Device_